doivglser/mindevenviro-fanciful/README.md

   hi_wicd-client

   mysql_cp_db     # MySQL and administration

   search          # Search and display if to grep true with less.

+  snortup         # restart's snort if wifi accessed.

+  check           # display's status of snortup and clamd

 * in ~/min-dev-enviro

   sources.list    # HTTP Web source of debian Stretch

   install         # install script of min-dev-enviro

 * in /usr/share/vlc/skins2/